Sui by Example

 /// and contains all the needed information to open the Lock.

-struct Key<phantom T: store + key> has key, store {
+public struct Key<phantom T: store + key> has key, store {

 id: UID,

-for: ID,
+lock_id: ID,

 }